 Strategic planning is essential for every board of directors.
-But as boards look to guide their organisations through these turbulent times, they would do well to execute their business strategies with these ten activities in mind, says Yahya Shakweh
+But as boards look to guide their organisations through these turbulent times, they would do well to execute their business strategies with these ten activities in mind, says chartered director Yahya Shakweh

 1. Identify strategic business vulnerabilities